 3. Improved learning

-Children who sleep better are more rested and they can benefit from an improved alertness and better cognitive performance.
+Children who sleep better are more rested and they can benefit from improved alertness and better cognitive performance.

 4. Calmer babies

 By spending more time in nature, looking at the beauty and smelling the fresh air, children who sleep outdoors benefit from nature’s calming effect.